Eschatologue/CM_wiki/docs/spells/description/core/level-1.md

 Objects in a 20-foot Cube within range are outlined in blue, green, or violet light (your choice).
 Each creature in the Cube is also outlined if it fails a Dexterity saving throw.
 For the duration, objects and affected creatures shed Dim Light in a 10-foot radius and can't benefit from the Invisible condition.

-Attack rolls against an affected creature or object have **:d20-adv: Advantage**{ .d20 } if the attacker can see it.
+Attack rolls against an affected creature or object have **:d20-adv: Advantage**{.d20} if the attacker can see it.

 > **Classes:** Artificer, Bard, Druid